sryalls/villager_rails_2/SIMPLE_IDEMPOTENCY.md

 ## How It Works

+### Architecture Overview
+The system follows a clean separation of concerns:
+- **Jobs**: Handle job orchestration and delegation only
+- **Services**: Handle all business logic and loop state management
+- **Models**: Handle data persistence and state tracking

 ### 1. Game Loop Level (`PlayLoopJob` → `PlayLoopService`)
-- Each game loop cycle gets a unique `GameLoopState` instance
+- **Job**: Simply delegates to `PlayLoopService.call(job_id: job_id)`
+- **Service**: Manages the entire play loop lifecycle:
+  - Checks if loop can start
+  - Creates and manages `GameLoopState`
-- `PlayLoopService` tracks which villages have been queued for processing in this loop
+  - Tracks which villages have been queued for processing
+  - Handles completion and failure scenarios
   - On retry, only villages that haven't been queued yet are processed
-- Uses `loop_state.mark_village_queued!(village)` to record progress

 ### 2. Village Level (`VillageLoopJob` → `VillageLoopService`)
+- **Job**: Simply delegates to `VillageLoopService.call(village_id, loop_cycle_id: cycle_id, job_id: job_id)`
+- **Service**: Manages the village loop lifecycle:
+  - Checks if village loop can start
+  - Creates village-specific `GameLoopState`
+  - Gets main play loop state for progress tracking
-- Tracks which buildings have been processed for each village in the current loop
+  - Tracks which buildings have been processed for the village
+  - Handles completion and failure scenarios
   - On retry, only buildings that haven't been processed yet are queued
-- Uses `loop_state.mark_building_processed!(village, building)` to record progress

 ### 3. Resource Production Level (`ProduceResourcesFromBuildingJob` → `ProduceResourcesFromBuildingService`)
 - Checks if resources have already been produced for a building in the current cycle